rancher-sandbox/docs.rancherdesktop.io/docs/ui/containers.md

 ### Container Stats

-The **Stats** tab shows live graphs of the container's CPU, memory, and network I/O usage.
-Use the **Refresh** selector to choose how often the graphs update.
+The **Stats** tab shows live graphs of the container's CPU, memory, network I/O, and block (disk) I/O usage, followed by a table of the processes running inside the container.
+Use the **Refresh** selector to choose how often the data updates: every second (the default), every 5, 10, 20, or 30 seconds, or once a minute.
+Collection stops when you leave the tab.

+Stats are available only for running containers, and only with the `dockerd (moby)` container engine; with `containerd` the tab shows a notice instead.

 <Tabs groupId="os" defaultValue={TabsConstants.defaultOs}>
 <TabItem value="Windows">